Durian: Cultivation and trade

 In 2018, Thailand was ranked the world's number one exporter of durians, producing around 700,000 tonnes of durians per year, 400,000 tonnes of which are exported to mainland China and Hong Kong.
 Chantaburi in Thailand holds the World Durian Festival in early May each year.
 This single province is responsible for half of the durian production of Thailand.
 The Davao Region is the top producer of the fruit in the Philippines, producing 60% of the country's total.

 In Brunei, consumers prefer D. graveolens, D. kutejensis, and D. oxleyanus.
 These species constitute a genetically diverse crop source.

 The durian was introduced into Australia in the early 1960s, and clonal material followed in 1975.
 Over thirty clones of D. zibethinus and six other Durio species have been subsequently introduced into Australia.
+The durian was introduced to the Hawaiian islands through a gift by Chulalongkorn to King Kalākaua while the latter stopped by Bangkok during his 1881 world diplomatic tour.

 In 2019 the value of imported fresh durians became the highest of all fresh fruits imported to China, surpassing cherries.
 In 2021, China purchased at least US$3.4 billion worth or 90 percent of Thailand's fresh durian exports in that year.
 Overall Chinese imports grew to $4 billion in 2022, when the Philippines and Vietnam gained permission to export fresh durians to China, and $6.7 billion in 2023 when 1.4 million tonnes were imported.
 The durian has become a status symbol indicating wealth.
 Durians from Thailand retail at around ¥150 (US$20), while the more prestigious Musang King variety retails at around ¥500 and can be a birthday or wedding gift.
 The potential value for exporters has allowed China to leverage durians as part of trade talks.
 The entire export of durians from Southeast Asia to China increased from US$550 million in 2017, to US$6.7 billion in 2023.
 China's largest imports of the fruit came from Thailand, followed by Malaysia and Vietnam.

 The durian is a relatively costly fruit because of its short shelf life.
 Shelf life can be extended to around 4 to 5 weeks by shrink wrapping each fruit.
 This inhibits dehiscence, probably by multiple mechanisms: inhibiting respiration; reducing loss of water; holding the fruit's parts together; and reducing decomposition by microbes.
 The edible portion of the fruit, known as the aril and usually called the 'flesh' or 'pulp', only accounts for about 15–30% of the mass of the entire fruit.